2014 Turkish local elections: Pre-election rigging controversies

 Several controversies following the distribution of ballot papers to voter's residences before the elections raised concern about the validity of the YSK's voter records.
 Upon receiving extra ballot papers, several families complained to the YSK, claiming to have received more ballot papers than necessary.
 It was also observed that dead citizens were on the electoral roll, and several ballot papers had been sent to persons who had been dead for a considerable amount of time or false addresses which did not exist.

 On 15 March 2014, Ankara's AKP mayor Melih Gökçek spoke on live television regarding the possible use of Chinese temporary tattoo pens whilst recording the results from each ballot box.
 This would allegedly mean that some results would completely disappear shortly after being recorded, allowing "some groups" to edit the numbers while transporting the ballot result papers to the YSK.
 The opposition CHP candidate Mansur Yavaş replied by calling the mayor "paranoid," adding that he was a "mayor from the ruling party.
 Rather than announcing these allegations on television, he should be taking legal action."

-On 29 March 2014, the police received a tip-off that large numbers of fake ballot papers were being stored at a printing press in the district of Gaziemir in Izmir.
+On 29 March 2014, the police received a tip-off that large numbers of fake ballot papers were being stored at a printing press in the district of Gaziemir in İzmir.
 Despite conducting a detailed search of the compound, the police failed to find any fake votes.
-Despite reports by several news agencies, the allegations that a van full of ballot papers with a pre-printed "yes" vote for the AKP was impounded on in Izmir's Çınarlı district could not be verified due to a similar situation being reported before the 2011 general elections.
+Despite reports by several news agencies, the allegations that a van full of ballot papers with a pre-printed "yes" vote for the AKP was impounded on in İzmir's Çınarlı district could not be verified due to a similar situation being reported before the 2011 general elections.

 Another debate was on the voting rights of the 250,000 Syrian refugees living in Turkey due to the Syrian Civil War.
 The controversy began in late 2013 after the CHP's deputy leader Gürsel Tekin claimed that several refugees had been registered on the electoral roll.
 The Ministry of the Interior responded by stating that a non-citizen within Turkey had to wait five years before being eligible to vote.
 However, it emerged that several Syrian refugees had been made Turkish citizens already.
 While the opposition claimed that Syrian votes would be used to bolster AKP support due to their lax border policies, the government and the Association for Solidarity with Refugees denied these claims.
 Nevertheless, three Syrians were caught attempting to cast votes during the elections.